Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 Jon Rahm

-No. 3 in the current points list, Fleetwood has played on the last three Ryder Cup teams, and will always be a legend for his 5-0 performance at Le Golf National in 2018.
-He suffered a painful loss at The Travelers to Bradley this summer, but his consistency week-in, week-out make him a lock for the 2025 team.
+Fleetwood has played on the last three Ryder Cup teams, and will always be a legend for his 4-1 performance at Le Golf National in 2018.
+He suffered a painful losses at The Travelers to Bradley this summer and then Justin Rose in Memphis, but his consistency week-in, week-out make him a lock for the 2025 team.
 Will he partner with McIlroy like he did in Rome?
 Time will tell.

 Ludvig Aberg